asserebryanskiy/tinkoff-test/README.md

 - add() and search() methods run with O(1) space
 - print() runs with O(N*logN) space on random input and O(N^2) in worst case

+## Posibble improvements

+Red-black tree realization of BST interface could be added to reduce worst-case time and space complexity.